 Click here to learn more about our In-School Residencies and Young Artist Program.

 In this installment of our Educational Miniseries, learn about monophony, homophony, and polyphony.
-Learn to identify these, as well as imitative polyphony, using Lux recordings of high-quality repertoire spanning hundreds of years!
+Use Lux's commercial recordings to identify all these, as well as imitative polyphony, among high-quality repertoire spanning hundreds of years!
 This section culminates in the final video, in which director Robby Napoli explains how he uses texture to inform his interpretations of older music, which often lacks the interpretive markings we often see from composers today.

 Watch exclusive full-length composer interviews featured in our 2020 virtual program, Songs From Home.
 Director Robby Napoli chats with some of today's most exciting composers, discussing their careers, what they're doing in quarantine, and the stories behind the pieces featured in our program.
 We start with the young and accomplished Adrian B. Sims, moving to ground-breaking composers Dale Trumbore & David Hurd, and ending with the internationally-acclaimed Paul Mealor.

 Taken from the resources for the Lux Virtual Choir, which featured singers from Chesapeake, Clarksburg, and Walter Johnson High Schools (Maryland, USA).
 This series features a video message from one Lux singer from each voice part describing and showing our high school singers what goes through their mind as they prepare and perform Dan Forrest's 'Good Night, Dear Heart'.